Crisdj123/cs-portfolio/imdb-data-analysis/README.md

 # IMDb Data Analysis

-## Overview
-This project analyzes IMDb datasets using SQL to explore trends in movie ratings, genres, and film characteristics.
+This project analyzes IMDb data using SQL and PostgreSQL to explore ratings, genres, title types, runtime, and actor appearances.

 ## Tools
+- SQL
 - PostgreSQL
-- SQL
+- DataGrip

+## Files
+- `schema.sql` - creates the database tables
+- `queries.sql` - contains analysis queries

-## Key Questions
+## Questions Explored
-- What are the highest-rated movies with significant votes?
+- Which titles have the highest ratings with strong vote counts?
 - Which genres have the highest average ratings?
-- How do ratings change over time?
+- How do ratings vary by title type and year?

-## Files
-- schema.sql → database structure
-- queries.sql → analysis queries
+- How does runtime relate to ratings?
+- Which actors appear most often in highly rated titles?